 Smoking causes an immediate but temporary increase in blood pressure and increase in heart rate.
 Later on, it causes high blood pressure.

 - Mid-day Naps According to cardiologist Dr. Manolis Kallistratos from Greece 30 to 50 minutes mid-day nap lowers your blood pressure to 5mm hg.
 Friends do not feel guilty if you sleep for 50 minutes in the afternoon.

 - Reduce stress

-We are living in a stressful era.
+We are residing in a disturbing era.
 Workplace and own circle of relatives needs at the moment are contributing to the pressure.
 But we should discover approaches to de-pressure ourselves that are crucial for our fitness and blood pressure.
-Read a book, watch a comedy show, listen to music or just dance.
-This will help reduces stress.
+Read a book, watch a comedy show, concentrate to tune, or simply dance.
+This will assist reduces pressure.